MicrosoftDocs/query-docs/query-languages/dax/isonorafter-function-dax.md

 ---
 # ISONORAFTER

 A boolean function that emulates the behavior of a Start At clause and returns true for a row that meets all of the condition parameters.

-This function takes a variable number of triples, the first two values in a triple are the expressions to be compared, and the third parameter indicates the sort order.
-The sort order can be ascending (default) or descending.

 Based on the sort order, the first parameter is compared with the second parameter.
-If the sort order is ascending, the comparison to be done is first parameter *greater than or equal to* second parameter.
-If the sort order is descending, the comparison to be done is second parameter *less than or equal to* first parameter.
+If the sort order is ascending, the comparison to be done is first parameter greater than the second parameter.
+If the sort order is descending, the comparison to be done is second parameter less than the first parameter.

 ## Syntax